-Our business model depends on major airlines, including Delta, United and Continental electing to contract with us instead of operating their own regional jets.
-Some major airlines, including Delta, American and Alaska, own their own regional airlines or operate their own regional jets instead of entering into contracts with regional carriers.
+Our business model depends on major airlines, including Delta and United, electing to contract with us instead of operating their own regional jets.
+Some major airlines own their own regional airlines or operate their own regional jets instead of entering into contracts with regional carriers.
 We have no guarantee that in the future our code-share partners will choose to enter into contracts with us instead of operating their own regional jets.
 Our partners are not prohibited from doing so under our code-share agreements.
-A decision by Delta, United or Continental to phase out code-share relationships and instead acquire and operate their own regional jets could have a material adverse effect on our financial condition, results of operations or the price of our common stock.
+A decision by Delta or United to phase out code-share relationships and instead acquire and operate their own regional jets could have a material adverse effect on our financial condition, results of operations or the price of our common stock.